sammyne/the-rust-programming-language/chapter15/README.md

 ## `RefCell<T>` and the Interior Mutability Pattern
 - *Interior mutability* is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data
 - To mutate data, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing
-- We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that
+- We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can't guarantee that

 ### Enforcing Borrowing Rules at Runtime with `RefCell<T>`
-- With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
+- With references and `Box<T>`, the borrowing rules' invariants are enforced at compile time.
 With `RefCell<T>`, these invariants are enforced *at runtime*
-- With references, if you break these rules, you’ll get a compiler error.
+- With references, if you break these rules, you'll get a compiler error.
 With `RefCell<T>`, if you break these rules, your program will panic and exit
 - The advantage of checking the borrowing rules at runtime instead is that certain memory-safe scenarios are then allowed, whereas they are disallowed by the compile-time checks
-- `RefCell<T>` is only for use in single-threaded scenarios
+- `RefCell<T>` is **ONLY** for use in single-threaded scenarios
 - A recap of the reasons to choose `Box<T>`, `Rc<T>`, or `RefCell<T>`:
     * `Rc<T>` enables multiple owners of the same data; `Box<T>` and `RefCell<T>`
     have single owners.